MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-CS-2020-Task-2B/README.md

 # H CS 2020 Task 2 Part B

+File: [members.txt](assets/members.txt "Download") (Right click: `Save link as ...`)

 Teetastic Golf Club has a maximum of 50 members.
 It would like to develop a program to manage the information of existing and new members.

 ## Purpose
 When a new member visits the golf club, an administrator enters the member’s first name, surname and category of membership into the program.
 During this process, the new member enters a password that is stored along with their details.
 The password is then validated to ensure that it meets password strength requirements.